flox/flox/CONTRIBUTING.md

 -----

-For starters: commit messages shold have to follow the pattern:
+For starters: commit messages should follow the pattern:

 ```
 <type>[optional scope]: <description>